Easy and Chic Ballerina Bun Tutorial

 Here’s how I recreated my childhood bun and made it look modern in 3 easy steps:

-1. Apply a serum or styling cream to your hair for ultimate sleek locks and then pull it into a tight ponytail.
-Use a brush to smooth it out before securing it with a hair tie or elastic.
+1. Apply a serum or styling cream to your hair for ultimate sleek locks and then pull it into a high ponytail.
+Use a brush to smooth it out before securing it with a hair tie or elastic band.

 2. Twist your hair, and wrap around the ponytail base to make a bun.

-3. Make sure to tuck in the ends under the bun and secure with bobby pins.
-Apply hair spray to avoid any flyaways and set the bun in place.
+3. Make sure to tuck in the ends under the base of the bun and secure with bobby pins.
+Apply a little hairspray to avoid any flyaways and set the bun in place.
+Tip: make sure the hair pins are hidden under the bun.

 Do you also love ballerina-style buns?
 Let me know and share your pictures with me.